Shaky Royals bullpen hangs on for 7-5 win over Blue Jays

-KANSAS CITY, Mo.
-(AP) — Jakob Junis ran his consecutive scoreless streak to 14 innings as the Royals staked him to a seven-run lead Thursday night, and a shaky Kansas City bullpen held on after giving most of it back for a 7-5 win over the Toronto Blue Jays.
+The Royals have won three straight and four of five to take over first place in the AL Central.

-Junis (1-0) was charged with two runs on five hits and a walk while pitching into the sixth, but both runs scored with reliever Jake Newberry on the mound.
+Junis (1-0) was charged with two runs on five hits and a walk while pitching into the sixth, but both his runs scored with reliever Jake Newberry on the mound.
+Kyle Zimmer also gave up a run before Barlow finished things off.

-Kyle Zimmer gave up a run, and Scott Barlow put two on with one out in the ninth before getting Bo Bichette to pop out and striking out Vladimir Guerrero Jr. for his first save.
+“Any time you’re winning ballgames, it’s always really fun in the clubhouse,” Barlow said.
+“The team looks really good, you know?
+Watching the hitters do their thing tonight was really fun.
+It’s been fun to watch.”

 Guerrero finished a triple shy of the cycle for the Blue Jays.
 The highlight for them was his two-out homer in the seventh that soared over the fountains in left field and landed an estimated 456 feet from home plate.

-It certainly wasn’t Toronto spot-starter Anthony Kay (0-1), who gave up five runs on six hits in 3 1/3 innings.
+It certainly wasn’t spot starter Anthony Kay (0-1), who gave up five runs and six hits in 3 1/3 innings.

+“I felt like I made a bunch of good pitches,” he said.
+“They were just finding holes, and sometimes that’s just how it is.”

 The Royals had been in an offensive slumber before breaking out against the Angels on Wednesday.
 A lineup built to drive the ball into the spacious gaps at Kauffman Stadium continued to pile up the extra-base hits Thursday night.

-Andrew Benintendi began the scoring with an RBI double before Kay even recorded an out.
+Andrew Benintendi began the scoring with an RBI double before Kay even got an out.
 Nicky Lopez continued with an RBI triple in the third — then scored on an error by third baseman Cavan Biggio.
 But the big blow to the Blue Jays came in the fifth, when four of the first six batters that Kansas City sent to the plate dropped doubles into the outfield.

 Jorge Soler led off with the 100th double of his career.
 Hunter Dozier and Hanser Alberto followed with one-out doubles.
 And Whit Merrifield capped the four-run frame with a two-run double for a 7-0 lead.

-Junis’ streak of 14 straight scoreless innings to start the season finally ended in the sixth, when Newberry allowed both of the runners he inherited to score during what became a four-run inning for the Blue Jays.
+Junis’ streak of 14 scoreless innings to start the season finally ended in the sixth, when Newberry allowed both of the runners he inherited to score during what became a four-run inning for the Blue Jays.

+Toronto got another back on Guerrero’s home run before Barlow and the bullpen wrapped things up.

 ROSTER MOVES